 Containers of similar volume may come in different dimensions.
 One dimension that you want to ask the rental company about is height.
 It is hard to heft weighty materials over the side of a high container, so ask if you can get a lower container.

 Carpeting, scrap wood, drywall―all of these waste products take up significant volume.
 Concrete, rock, and dirt are more weight than volume and usually, you can only fill the container quarter full (verify this with your rental company).

 10 Cubic Yard Container

-- Size: Imagine a metal box 12 feet long, 8 feet wide, and 4 feet high.
+A 10 cubic yard roll-off is a metal box at least 14 feet long, 8 feet wide, and 4 feet high.

 20 Cubic Yard Container

-- Comments: This is about the minimum size container you should ever get.
-This would accommodate the waste from a small kitchen or full bathroom without cramming and crushing.
+A 20 cubic yard container will accommodate the waste from a small kitchen or full bathroom without cramming and crushing.

 30 Cubic Yard Container

-You can fit carpeting, drywall, and wood in a 30 yarder without too much trouble.
-Also, if you are disposing of concrete or rock, you will need a larger container since you cannot fill the container up very high.
+If you are disposing of concrete or rock, you will need a larger container since you cannot fill the container very high.

 40 Cubic Yard Container